Domicile Education Centre

 Main Provision of the Bill:

-(i) compulsory education in selected areas.
+(i) Compulsory education in selected areas.

 (ii) Local bodies could enforce compulsory education.